 - Now instead of randomly accessing these information sources, schedule them at the end of your workday or distribute them into multiple slots.
 Make a conscious effort not to exceed any of the slots.

 Limiting your information intake and taking control of your time is one of the most important steps towards achieving your goals and getting things done.

 11 – Follow the GTD Framework for Creating Effective To-Do Lists

 Every productive and goal-oriented person maintains them at some level.

 But a simple change in the way you create to-do lists can make them much more effective and help you focus only the job at hand.

-In his book Getting Things Done, a renowned author and productivity guru David Allen discusses the GTD system for creating to-do lists.
+Getting Things Done, a renowned author and productivity guru David Allen discusses the GTD system for creating to-do lists.